RULES OF THE HOUSE OF REPRESENTATIVES

 (a) There shall be no limit to the number of times that a member may speak on the same question.

 (b) The ayes and noes shall not be taken unless the original motion made for passage of a given bill, following a vote by division, has failed in the committee of the whole.
 At that time, the ayes and noes shall be taken and entered in the committee of the whole report.
 The result of the roll call vote shall determine the action of the committee of the whole.
 If, after a roll call vote, the bill fails to pass Committee of the Whole, the bill is deemed to be indefinitely postponed.
-Except as provided in this subsection, the motion to indefinitely postpone shall not be in order during Committee of the Whole.
+The motion to indefinitely postpone shall not be in order during Committee of the whole prior to a roll call under this subsection.

 (c) The following motions are not allowed: